Okaloosa County Criminal Defense Attorney

 Have you been arrested in Okaloosa County?
 Are the police investigating you or wanting to talk to you?
 Have you been charged with a DUI?
-If you answered “yes” to any of these questions, then finding the right Okaloosa County criminal defense attorney should be your #1 priority.
+If any of these questions apply to you, then finding the right criminal defense attorney should be your #1 priority.

-We understand that being arrested is a scary and stressful experience.
-It is our job to help you feel better about where you stand, not worse.
-We will not resort to scare tactics and we will not give you a sales pitch.
-Instead, we will give you honest, straight-forward advice about your case.
+I understand that being arrested is a scary and stressful experience.
+It is my job to help you feel better about where you stand, not worse.
+I will not resort to scare tactics or give you a sales pitch.
+Instead, I will give you honest, straight-forward advice about your case.

 This is not an exclusive list, but the following are the most common charges that we help clients with: